 The CECL approach requires an estimate of the credit losses expected over the life of a loan (or pool of loans).
-It replaces the incurred loss approach's threshold that required the recognition of a credit loss when it was probable a loss event was incurred.
+It replaced the incurred loss approach's threshold that required the recognition of a credit loss when it was probable a loss event was incurred.
 The allowance for credit losses is a valuation account that is deducted from, or added to, the loans' amortized cost basis to present the net, lifetime amount expected to be collected on the loans.
 Loan losses are charged off against the allowance when management believes a loan balance is confirmed to be uncollectible.
 Expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.

-Management estimates the allowance balance using relevant available information, from internal and external sources, related to past events, current conditions, and reasonable and supportable forecasts.
-Historical credit loss experience provides the basis for the estimation of expected credit losses.
-Company historical loss experience was supplemented with peer information when there was insufficient loss data for the Company.
-Peer selection was based on a review of institutions with comparable loss experience as well as loan yield, bank size, portfolio concentration and geography.
-Adjustments to historical loss information are made for differences in current loan-specific risk characteristics such as differences in underwriting standards, portfolio mix, delinquency level or term as well as changes in environmental conditions, such as changes in unemployment rates, production metrics, property values, or other relevant factors.
-Significant management judgment is required at each point in the measurement process.
+Management estimates the allowance balance using relevant information, from internal and external sources, related to past events, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts.
+Historical loss experience is generally the starting point for estimating expected credit losses.
+The Company then considers whether the historical loss experience should be adjusted for asset-specific risk characteristics or current conditions at the reporting date that did not exist over the period from which historical experience is used.
+Adjustments to historical loss information is made for differences in current loan-specific risk characteristics such as differences in underwriting standards, portfolio mix, delinguency level or term as well as changes in environmental conditions, such as changes in unemployment rates, production metrics, property values, or other relevant factors.
+Company historical loss experience is supplemented with peer information when there is insufficient loss data for the Company.
+Peer selection is based on a review of institutions with comparable loss experience as well as loan yield, bank size, portfolio concentration and geography.
+Finally, the Company considers forecasts about future economic conditions that are reasonable and supportable.
+Significant management judgment is required at various points in the measurement process.

 Portfolio segment is defined as the level at which an entity develops and documents a systematic methodology to determine its allowance for credit losses.
-Upon adoption of CECL, management revised the manner in which loans were pooled for similar risk characteristics.
+During the 2020 adoption of CECL, management revised the manner in which loans were pooled for similar risk characteristics.
 Management developed segments for estimating loss based on type of borrower and collateral which is generally based upon federal call report segmentation and have been combined or subsegmented as needed to ensure loans of similar risk profiles are appropriately pooled.

-The following table illustrates the portfolio and class segments for the Company's loan portfolio in 2020:
+The following table illustrates the portfolio and class segments for the Company's loan portfolio beginning in 2020:

 Portfolio Segment Class

 Commercial Loans Commercial & Industrial

 Paycheck Protection Program

 Commercial Real Estate

-Consumer Loans Auto
+Consumer Loans Auto Other Consumer

-Other Consumer